GAURI-PROJECTS/MY-POWER-BI--PROJECTS/README.md

-# POWER-BI--Finance-information-Dashboard
-This is my Power BI end to end projects
+This are my Power BI end to end projects